Volteal/ProjectSafehouse/content/exalted-warcraft/index.md

 ## Why adapt Exalted Essence?

 In all honesty?
-I wanted a somewhat more complex system to use while running guild events.
+I wanted a somewhat more complex system to use while running guild events. ad

 ## System Overview